NicoleBIA/Beauty-Cosmetics-Sales-Performance-and-Consumer-Insights/README.md

 - **Regional Performance Insights**: Geographical analysis of sales distribution.
 - **Product & Supplier Analysis**: Understanding brand performance, category-level trends, and supplier contributions.

+---
+## 📐 Report Design Features & Iterative BI Development

+This Power BI dashboard was developed using an **iterative business intelligence design approach**, treating the report as a living product.
+Design features include:

+- An **Introductory Overview Page** to orient users
+- A **Dashboard Navigation Panel** for seamless page flow
+- A **Story Page** to showcase narrative-driven insights
+- A dedicated **Insights & Recommendations section**
+- A final **Conclusion & Strategic Growth View**

+These components simulate a polished, client-facing reporting experience while guiding the end user through insight discovery.

+🔁 *Note on Cross-Platform Differences*: This report takes advantage of Power BI's flexible text-based layout options.
+In Tableau, where blank narrative pages are not native, similar layouts may use text boxes on blank dashboards.
+Each report iteration adapts to the platform’s strengths while remaining consistent in its strategic structure.

+---

 ## 📊 Interactive Power BI Dashboard

 [📎 View the Full Strategic Business Intelligence Report (PDF)](./Beauty_Cosmetics_PowerBI_Report/Beauty_Cosmetics_Sales_Performance_Analysis_Report.pdf)